-Alaska offers some of the best road trips in the U.S. However, in order to enjoy them, you need to prepare up front.
-A good place to start is to pack a few essentials for your Alaska road trip.
+Alaska offers some of the best road trips in the U.S. Yet to enjoy them, you need to prepare up front.
+A good place to start is to pack a few essentials for your next Alaska road trip.

 10 Essentials to Pack for Alaska Road Trip

-According to locals, however, there’s no such thing as bad weather in Alaska.
-The problem is in bad Alaska road trip gears.
-You can’t enjoy the beauty of the state without planning ahead of time and packing a few essentials for your Alaska road trip.
 Yes, it rains a lot in Alaska.
 Furthermore, the Last Frontier tests you with its strong winds and annoying bugs.
-But once you pack these 10 essentials for your Alaska road trip, nothing can hold you back from enjoying the natural beauty of the state.
+But once you pack these 10 essentials for your first or next Alaska road trip, nothing can hold you back from enjoying the natural beauty of the state.